Schools of Africa

 “When we give and forget, true love flourishes.” - Mother Moon, Founder of WFWP

-In May 2024, thanks to our generous donors, WFWP USA transferred $37,000 to the schools.
+In 2024, thanks to our generous donors, WFWP USA transferred $37,000 to the schools.
 Read Below on how the funds will be used to provide quality education to thousands of students:

-• New Hope Technical Institute in Rwanda received a $5,000 to support their expansion of training courses and to provide quality school equipment for their courses and workshops.
+• New Hope Technical Institute in Rwanda received $8,000 to support their expansion of training courses and to provide quality school equipment for their courses and workshops.
 Many of the students attending this school live on one meal a day, so the opportunity to learn valuable skills in hairdressing, culinary arts, or tailoring is priceless.

 • Sun of Mozambique Secondary School received $5,000 to build a much-needed warehouse on the property.